 Our love affair with modern technology seems to know no bounds.
-But amid the flood of consumer items new and digital, an unforeseen health effect has begun to surface.
-Many of these shiny devices contain nickel, and the increasing number of hours during which hands sweep over laptops or faces brush against phones is leading to nickel sensitization – and the development of mild or even severe cases of allergic contact dermatitis or ACD.
+But amid the flood of consumer items new and digital, an unforeseen health effect surfaced.
+Many of the shiny devices contain nickel, and the increasing number of hours during which hands sweep over laptops or faces brush against phones is leading to nickel sensitization – and the development of mild or even severe cases of allergic contact dermatitis or ACD.

 By 2009, reports began surfacing in Europe of ACD resulting from lengthy exposures to laptops.
-In March 2014, Fitbit, the maker of popular activity-training wristbands, issued a recall of one million devices as consumers complained of skin reactions – attributed largely to nickel and also adhesives in the device’s band.
-The company would later release a newer model, with reduced nickel content.
+In 2014, Fitbit, the maker of activity tracker wristbands, recalled one million devices as many consumers complained of skin reactions.
+These were attributed largely to nickel and also adhesives in the device’s band.
+The company released a new model, with reduced nickel content.
 However, nickel reaction reports still surface with other brands of wearable devices.

-Then in the summer of 2014, a clinical case report was published about a California boy gained widespread attention.
-The then 11-year-old developed a rash that experts linked to his first-generation iPad tablet.
-Or more specifically, its nickel-containing case.
-“The rash began on his wrists when the family got a metallic laptop for Christmas,” explains dermatologist Dr. Sharon Jacob, an associate professor in Loma Linda University’s Dermatology Department, who counseled the 11-year-old and his family.
+In 2014, a published case report about a California boy gained widespread attention.
+The then 11-year-old developed a rash that experts linked to his first-generation iPad tablet or, more specifically, its nickel-containing case.
+“The rash began on his wrists when the family got a metallic tablet for Christmas,” explains dermatologist Dr. Sharon Jacob.
+An associate professor in Loma Linda University’s Dermatology Department, Jacob counseled the boy and his family.

 But others are changing with the sensitizing times.
 “We do not use nickel for the exterior of our mobile phones, tablets or laptops at all,” Samsung’s spokesperson said in an email.
 Likewise, Sony has stopped using the metal on phone and tablet surfaces.

-Apple’s spokesperson Chris Gaither, meantime, said that Apple has moved to “meet the same strict standards set for jewellery by both the U.S. Consumer Safety Product Commission and their counterparts in Europe.”
+Apple’s spokesperson Chris Gaither, meantime, said Apple has moved to “meet the same strict standards set for jewellery by both the U.S. Consumer Safety Product Commission and their counterparts in Europe.”
 He called incidents of iPad dermatitis “extremely rare”.